winitzki/scall/tutorial/programming_dhall.md

 The normal form of `print y` is the same Dhall expression.
 So, the assertion is valid.

-The fact that `assert` expressions are checked "early" (before evaluating other expressions) has implications for using the `assert` feature in Dhall programs.
+The fact that `assert` expressions are checked at typechecking time (before evaluating other expressions) has implications for using the `assert` feature in Dhall programs.
-Most often, it does not make sense to use `assert` inside function bodies.
-In particular, one cannot use `assert` expressions for implementing a function for comparing two arbitrary values given as arguments.
+For instance, one cannot use `assert` expressions for implementing a function for comparing two arbitrary values given as arguments.

 To see why, try writing this code: